CenikLab/CenikLab.github.io/_alumni/8503_hosei_nakayama.md

 ---

 Hosei was a UT undergraduate from Japan, interested in genetics and computer science.
-He is passionate about cooking, video games, and anime.
-Hosei currently works at Baylor College of Medicine in Dr. Rinki Ratnapriya's lab.
+Hosei currently works at Baylor College of Medicine as a research associate.